 Yes, it is possible to travel from Rome to Milan without having to change trains.
-There are 1 direct train from Rome to Milan.
+There are 23 direct trains from Rome to Milan each day.
 Though there may be fewer direct services available depending on your exact departure date.

 I took a Frecciarossa high-speed train from Roma Termini at 13:00 with an expected arrival time of 15:59 in Milano Centrale.

 I took the tube to get to Roma Termini train station.
 The closest tube stop is called Termini and is right under the station.
 Just follow the sign “Stazione ferroviaria” (train station) and you’ll find yourself at the station’s main entrance, with Piazza dei Cinquecento on your left-hand side.